-Student and independent film makers, more often than not, have an annoying unrelenting ability to make films without plot.
+Student and independent filmmakers, more often than not, have an annoying and unrelenting ability to make films without a plot.
 I’ve never really understood it.
-In fact, it drives me crazy!
-Being in film school at the moment I see this happen all the time.
-The worse part is that these film makers seem to not even notice that their films are sometimes downright hard to get through.
-Yes, making a film is hard.
+It drives me crazy!
+Currently, in film school, I see this happen all the time.
+The worse part is that these filmmakers don’t even notice that their films are sometimes downright hard to get through.
+Yes, making a movie is hard.
 Yes, that dolly shot was beautiful.
-Yes, you really did a good job pulling some great emotion out of those actors.
+Yes, you did a good job pulling some great emotion out of those actors.
 Wow, that location was great!
 Very artistic cinematography!
 Holy shit!
 You did a sweet crane shot!

 BUT WHAT THE HELL IS GOING ON!?
 There is absolutely nothing going on in your story to keep me watching.

 I talk about this now because I happened to read a great article by John August that you can read right now HERE.

 Read the script Buried.
 I did a small review on it a while back.
 The entire script takes place in a coffin.
 ONE LOCATION.
 ONE ACTOR.
 Yet, you keep reading because it is full of conflict, and questions that you want to be answered!

 Your crane shot doesn’t matter; your witty metaphorical dialogue doesn’t matter, your million dollar location doesn’t matter.
 Not even your actors matter more than the ability to tell a clear and concise story that keeps your viewers intrigued and watching.
 Story is the backbone of any successful film.

 Paul is a U.S. contractor working in Iraq.
 After an attack by a group of Iraqis he wakes to find he is buried alive inside a coffin.
 With only a lighter and a cell phone it’s a race against time to escape this claustrophobic death trap.

 This entire story takes place in a coffin.
 From start to finish with no flashbacks or anything.
 With that said, this script is awesome!

 - Being only 79 pages this script is short and fast paced.